Master's Programme in Structural Engineering

 In the academic evaluation candidates’ academic qualifications are assessed.
 Admission to the programme is granted on a competitive basis, and the candidates are assessed on the following criteria:

-- Commitment and motivation to the programme
+- Motivation and commitment to the programme motivationletter2015.pdf

 The suitability of previous academic studies with relation to the programme applied is evaluated.
 The aim is to select students whose academic background is suitable for starting the Master’s programme in Structural Engineering with minimum amount of supplementary studies.
 The previous university degree can be for example a BSc in Civil Engineering with orientation to structural engineering.